 While the “zero” of the old Coke Zero used to be ambiguous, both in terms of calories and sugar, finally, the new Zero Sugar now has more accurate and more unambiguous positioning and message.
 In other words, this name change positions the new Coca Cola Zero Sugar in the “sugar-free” direction.

 There was also a slight tendency for men to rate Coca Cola Zero Sugar marginally more positively than women, but this is not significant.
 It can, therefore, taken as concluded that advertising messages do not only appeal to men.
 Moreover, also to women – unlike the Coca Cola Light brand, which has a clear gender-specific pattern.

 The conclusion is: “The results of the study provide arguments for the fact that gender marketing can have a targeted effect.
 The assumed congruent pairings of Coca Cola Light with female and Coca Cola Zero Sugar with male formed stronger associations in people’s minds than the incongruent ones.
 We believe that this is caused by using gender-specific advertising to convey targeted messages.

 There are incredibly many opinions about Coke Zero.
 From dangerous, harmful, unhealthy, ill and fattening to meaningful, good for losing weight and even healthy.
 At the same time, it is unclear whether Cola Zero affects blood sugar levels, causes cravings or distorts taste.

 Coca Cola Zero Sugar is a no-calorie soda option.
 It is free of carbohydrates, sugar and other nutrients, except for 40 milligrams of sodium and 2 per cent of your daily potassium.

 Hence, Coca Cola Zero Sugar is a favourite choice for dieters worldwide.

-As a summary, Coca Cola Zero Sugar contains a total of nine ingredients
+In summary, Coca Cola Zero Sugar contains a total of nine ingredients.

 - Carbonated water